kriti-g/CS4550FinalProposal/README.md

 Tentatively, a group may have many users, many chores, a home address, and a name.

 ##### A Chore
 An object representing a chore.
-A chore belongs to a Roommate Group
+A chore belongs to a Roommate Group and should have a name, information on what the chore is, when it should be completed by, who should be completing it, as well as how often the responsibility for it should rotate.
+For example, a roommate may be in charge of the dishes for three days in a row before it becomes another roommate's responsibility.
+This person should be able to mark the chore off three times (and have the expected time of completion change accordingly) before it is reassigned to someone else in their group.

+A chore should be linked to a user through some intermediate object (e.g. a Responsibility) such that a chore requiring that more than one user be involved in completing it can exist.

+##### A Responsibility

 - Who’s on your team?